 Steel contrasts the European and Tibetan practices and attitudes.
 Writing about the Tibetan rituals seen through medieval European eyes, Steel says:

 But even the most cautious interpretation must still recognize Mandeville’s careful attention to nonhuman behavior, and, more importantly, to their essential function for this ritual.
 Here is a case where the edibility of the human corpse is not a battlefield horror, as with most medieval accounts of bodies eaten by birds; nor is it a sign of the transience, and hence contemptibility, of all mortal things, as with most, if not all, medieval accounts of bodies eaten by worms, toads, and other swarming things of the grave.
 Nor is it hidden away underground, a repulsive sign of the body’s failure, offered up to others as a warning against worldly attachment.
 Here edibility is instead part of the public acts of mourning, of familial attachment, especially of material connection of father to son.
-Managed edibility also recognizes the material stuff of life, and how this material stuff will always come to belong to some other body, and so forth, until this whole sublunary world comes to nothing. – Man is the Pasture of Being 3: Mandeville in Tibet, at long last –
+Managed edibility also recognizes the material stuff of life, and how this material stuff will always come to belong to some other body, and so forth, until this whole sublunary world comes to nothing. – Man is the Pasture of Being 3: Mandeville in Tibet –

 Steel also discusses in this post contemporary poetic treatments of all this finding a variety of strategies and levels of success.